mavodev-de/ScreenVolume2/README.md

 # ScreenVolume2

 A simplified version of the0neyouseeks MonitorControl, which is restricted on changing the volume directly of external screens from a menulet or with keyboard native keys.
-By removing unnecessary polling I archieved a nearly 0 percent CPU usage!
+By removing unnecessary polling I achieved a nearly 0 percent CPU usage!

 If you need to run the application on startup, please use the manual way (Settings --> Users and Groups)